thepirat000/Audit.NET/src/Audit.NET.AzureStorage/README.md

 Mandatory:
 - **ConnectionString**: The Azure Storage connection string.
-- **ContainerName**: The container name to use (see the naming restrictions [here](https://azure.microsoft.com/en-us/documentation/articles/storage-dotnet-how-to-use-blobs/)).

 Optional:
+- **ContainerNameBuilder**: A function that takes an Audit Event and returns the container name to use (see the naming restrictions [here](https://docs.microsoft.com/en-us/azure/storage/storage-dotnet-how-to-use-blobs#create-a-container)).
+By default, "event" is used as the container name.
 - **BlobNameBuilder**: A function that takes an Audit Event and returns a unique blob name for the event.
 The resulting name can include path information (slash separated sub-folders).
 By default, a random Guid is used as the blob name.

 ## Output sample